Health Officials Issue Mosquito-Borne Illness Advisory

-The Florida Department of Health and Martin County Mosquito Control are urging residents to take precautions to prevent mosquito bites following confirmation of West Nile virus in sentinel chicken flocks.
+The Florida Department of Health in Martin County (DOH-Martin) is advising residents to take precautions to avoid mosquito bites following confirmation of West Nile and St. Louis encephalitis viruses in sentinel chicken flocks.

 DRAIN standing water to stop mosquitoes from multiplying.